stevebillings/a/README.md

 ## C++ / Robotics

-For the last year+ I have been developing robot software in my spare time using C++.
+Since late 2021 I have been developing robot software in my spare time using C++.
 My primary objective in this has been to learn C++; robotics provided an interesting practice field for it.
 For a look at some recent code that I feel best represents my current C++ abilities:

 1. git clone https://github.com/stevebillings/wanderbot.git
 1. cd wanderbot